What is public charge?

 “Public charge” is a ground of inadmissibility.
 Grounds of inadmissibility are reasons that a person could be denied a green card, visa, or admission into the United States.
 In deciding whether to grant an applicant a green card or a visa, an immigration officer must decide whether that person is likely to become dependent on certain government benefits in the future.

 Who is affected?

 The new public charge guidelines affect people who are applying for admission to the U.S. or for lawful permanent residence.
-The guidelines do apply to humanitarian immigrants such as refugees; asylees; survivors of domestic violence, trafficking, and other serious crimes; special immigrant juveniles; and certain individuals paroled into the U.S. The guidelines also do apply to individuals applying for naturalization.
+The guidelines do not apply to humanitarian immigrants such as refugees; asylees; survivors of domestic violence, trafficking, and other serious crimes; special immigrant juveniles; and certain individuals paroled into the U.S. The guidelines also do not apply to individuals applying for naturalization.

 What benefits are considered in making a public charge determination?

 The government will look at whether the applicant received federally funded Medicaid, Supplemental Nutrition Assistance Program (“SNAP” or food stamps), cash assistance, Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF), Section 8 housing assistance and federally subsidized housing.

 Benefits received by an applicant’s family members will not be considered in the public charge determination.
 Additionally, Medicaid received by applicants while under age 21, while pregnant (and up to 60 days after pregnancy), or during an emergency are not considered.

 If I use Medicaid or food stamps, will I definitely be found to be a public charge?